Back to Blog

 • Do Start Small.
 A lot of founders, riding a wave of initial enthusiasm, start off writing huge, detailed missives… for a couple of months.
 But few can keep up that pace while running a high growth business.
 Then, in their own minds, they’ve set the bar too high and struggle to meet those self-imposed expectations.
 Better to start with a small, core update.
 Build the habit.
 Add to it incrementally.
 Same advice as for starting an exercise program if you want to get long-term results.

-• Don’t Let the Perfect Be the Enemy of Adequate.
-Founders tend to be goal oriented, and those goals tend to be big.
+• Don’t Let Perfect Be the Enemy of Adequate.
+Founders tend to be goal-oriented, and those goals tend to be big.
 Many seem to have a vision of the perfect update in their minds--capturing all the excitement, possibility, and heartache they’re experiencing.
-That’s a lot of pressure to put on yourself every month while staring at a blank page.
-Especially with all the other demands on your time.
-Let yourself off the hook and and come up with a very basic template you can fill out in 10-20 minutes (see the Minimum Viable Investor Updates post for ideas).
+That’s a lot of pressure to put on yourself every month while staring at a blank page, especially with all the other demands on your time.
+Let yourself off the hook and come up with a very basic template you can fill out in 10-20 minutes (see our Minimum Viable Investor Updates post for ideas).

 Getting It Read

 • Do Send as Email.
 Email is the least common denominator.
 All investors have it.
 Nearly all investors have evolved a system for organizing email that works for them.
 There are lots of tools for managing email lists.
-Don’t use Google Groups.
 Don’t use Slack.
-Don’t try completely new platforms like Telegram.
+Don’t try completely new platforms.
 Feel free to use other platforms in addition to email.
 But put your core updates in email.
-(Yes, I can provide detailed reasons why each alternative platform is inferior but they all essentially boil down to standard least common denominator platform arguments.)
+(We could provide detailed reasons why each alternative platform is inferior but they all essentially boil down to standard least common denominator platform arguments.)

 Maximizing Usefulness